eosforce/testnet-dawn/README.md

 * Apply to us.

 ## Run a node with Docker
+* NOTE: your BP producer name must be between a-z lowercase letters, and length must be less than 12.
 * Generate your EOS key pair: <https://nadejde.github.io/eos-token-sale/>
 * `git clone https://github.com/eosforce/EOSForce-Testnet.git`
 * `cd EOSForce-Testnet`